Burtens/Burtens/README.md

 **Long Term**

-- [x] Find an Internship Over Summer 2021-22
+- [x] Find an Internship Over Summer 2022-23
+- [x] Finish My Degree
 - [ ] Build and Setup a Local Data Server From Scratch
 - [ ] Build a vuetify plugin that provides autocompletion and documentation within jetbrains apps.
-- [ ] Finish My Degree

 ## Competencies